 Tip: Order one of the split label packs from Mabel’s Labels and you can combine multiple names in a single pack, if you want some with a name, some with initials.

-My first instinct is generally to label items like backpacks and lunch packs on the outside so our kids can spot their own stuff.
-Plus, the labels are so cute!
-But affixing a personalized label on the inside can be helpful for a few reasons:
+My first instinct is to label items like backpacks and lunch packs on the outside so our kids can spot their own stuff, but adding a personalized label on the inside can be helpful for a few reasons:

 6. Label books with personalized labels to make them more special.
 (And more likely to be read!)